 Credit hours completed at ASU or at another regionally accredited U.S. institution or international institution officially recognized by that country, before the semester and year of admission to an ASU graduate degree program, are considered pre-admission credits.
 With the approval of the academic unit and the Graduate College, students may include a maximum of 12 graduate-level credit hours with grades of "B" or better that were not used towards a previous degree.
 Coursework taken while completing another degree awarded at another institution cannot apply to an ASU graduate degree, except for the blanket credit hours of appropriate coursework from a previously awarded master's degree that can be used towards a doctoral degree, or unless enrolled in an approved course-sharing degree program.
-Pre-admission credits must have been taken within 3 years of admission to the ASU degree or certificate program to be accepted.
+Pre- admission credits must have been taken within 3 years of admission to the ASU degree or certificate program to be accepted.
 If coursework older than 3 years from the admission term of a new program is being applied towards the program as pre-admission coursework, the maximum time limit may be updated to reflect the start date of the pre-admission coursework.

-Note: All ASU credits used to earn a certificate may also be used towards a graduate degree provided they were completed within the last 3 years, and a grade of "B" or better was earned.
+Note: All ASU credits used to earn a certificate may also be used towards a graduate degree as part of an approved stackable degree program.
+The certificate must have been completed within the last three years with grades of "B" or better in applicable coursework.

 Accelerated Master's programs may use a maximum of 12 pre-admission credit hours which may be shared between a Bachelor's and Master's program.
-Students may not exceed the 12-credit hour pre-admission policy.
+Students may not exceed the 12- credit hour pre-admission policy.
 Students in accelerated programs should contact their advisor to ensure proper sharing of credit hours.
 See "Accelerated Master's Programs" under "Other Graduate Educational Opportunities" for more information.